Raymond T. Odierno, Army general who helped devise Iraq War strategy, dies at 67

 His death was confirmed by Lt.
-Col. Terence M. Kelley, an Army spokesman, who said the cause was cancer.
+Col. Terence M. Kelly, an Army spokesman, who said the cause was cancer.
 Further details were not immediately available.

 An imposing figure, at 6-foot-5 and 250 pounds, with a shaved head, Gen. Odierno had an affable nature and developed a strong rapport with his troops.
 He was considered one of the Army’s most capable battlefield leaders.